 Philip Gladstone joined the Army after the shame of leaving Lord Harington’s service under suspicion of smuggling.
 Through hard work and dedication he has risen to the rank of Lieutenant.
-While on leave he meets a beautiful young widow whom he thinks may have feelings for him, but fears telling her about his past.
+After mustering out he meets a beautiful young widow whom he thinks may have feelings for him, but fears telling her about his past.

 The Haberdashers Tales are sweet short romances about the friends and family in the Haberdashers’ sphere.
 Most Tales will be centered on a holiday.